1. Do I have to breastfeed for an entire year?

 6. How much clothing does my baby need to wear?

-The rule is for your baby to wear one more layer than you, unless, you live somewhere like Arizona on a 118 degree day, then a onesie will suffice.
+The rule is for your baby to wear one more layer than you, unless, you live somewhere like Arizona on a 118 degree day, then a onesie will suffice…or a diaper.

-If you are wearing a shirt, then a jacket then your baby should be wearing a shirt, a jacket, and also have a blanket tucked over.
+If you are wearing a shirt, and a jacket then your baby should be wearing a shirt, a jacket, and also have a blanket tucked over.

 7. Can you spoil a baby by holding them too much?